Victor Magtanggol: Cast and characters

+Development

 GMA Network tasked writers to come up for a television series based on Norse mythology.
 Jules Katanyag, concept creator of Victor Magtanggol described what he and other writers came up as "best reflects the Filipino condition," which is that of uncertainty.

 The show is set in present-day Philippines, after several Norse deities including Thor died following Ragnarök, a series of catastrophic events in the Norse Mythology.
 Part of the series was also shot outside of the Philippines.

 The theme song "Superhero Mo," is a collaboration between Alden Richards and the hip-hop group Ex Battalion.
 The latter composed the song.
 A lyric video for the song was released by GMA Music on May 28, 2018.